pokeclicker/pokeclicker-wiki/data/Pokérus/overview.md

 ## Pokérus Status

-There are 4 states of Pokérus as described below.
+There are 4 states of Pokérus.
+Uninfected do not have the PKRS tag.
+Pokemon that have contracted Pokérus but are still in the [[Hatchery]] are Infected.
+Pokémon that have left the Hatchery and have less than 50 EVs are considered Contagious.
+Pokémon that fulfill all the above conditions but have gained 50 or more EVs are considered Resistant.

 State | Name | Description
 :--- | :--- | ---: